El Pilar Fault System

 The El Pilar Fault System (Falla El Pilar) is a complex of geological faults located in state of Sucre in northern Venezuela.
 The fault system is of right-lateral strike-slip type and has an east–west orientation.
 Motion along the fault is largely transferred to the Warm Springs Fault in Trinidad Island.

+Turkey's East Anatolian Fault presents the same configuration of elements of subduction and thrusting.